 Collaboration with local authorities has also proved quite difficult.
 Although a lot of these complications has to do with bureaucracy, as Orsolya indicates, diverging philosophies and dealing with Hungarian officials who are not exactly well-versed in working hand-in-hand with the civil sector might also be part of the problem.
 “They are interested in what we do but can’t offer much to empower us in return.
 It’s not a worthy investment of our time to chase them”, confirms Logan.

-From municipal officials to local residents: connecting the dots
+From Budapest municipal officials to local residents: Cargonomia connects the dots

 An elderly woman who lives in a house at the corner praises the new garden: “It’s a good idea to plant so many fruit trees.
 But if we were not here to water them, they would have died a long time ago!”, she says, standing between two plum trees and apparently happy and proud to, also, have a role to play.
 Although Cargonomia has volunteers to water the trees, it always helps when local residents feel responsible.

-Budapest seems far away from Zsámbok, a small village of the fertile Great Plain, 50 km away from the capital.
-That’s where Zsámboki Biokert, an organic garden established by Matthew Hayes, is located, from which Cargonomia distributes vegetable boxes and where it employs about 10 local residents.
+The capital seems far away from Zsámbok.
+A small village of the fertile Great Plain, 50 km away from Budapest, that’s where Zsámboki Biokert, an organic garden established by Matthew Hayes, is located, from which Cargonomia distributes vegetable boxes and where it employs about 10 local residents.

 They choose to apply bio-dynamic principles and use a horse for cultivation.
 “We learn from Matthew and he also learns from us, says Katalin Bangó, a local resident from the Roma community and member of the gardening team.
 “For instance, before, I wasn’t too familiar with eggplants, but now I like them a lot.
 Growing organically requires a bit of work, for sure, but the vegetables have an incredible taste.
 And I’m happy we can share that with the people in the city and get it delivered by bike!”